Intel Gaudi PyTorch Python API (habana_frameworks.torch)

 • import habana_frameworks.torch as htorch - Imports the package.

-• htorch.hpu.HPUGraph - Returns a wrapper around a HPU graph.
+• htorch.hpu.HPUGraph - Returns a wrapper around a HPU Graphs.

-• htorch.hpu.wrap_in_hpu_graph(module, asynchronous=False, disable_tensor_cache=False, dry_run=False, max_graphs=None) - Wraps module forward function with HPU Graph.
+• htorch.hpu.wrap_in_hpu_graph(module, asynchronous=False, disable_tensor_cache=False, dry_run=False, max_graphs=None) - Wraps module forward function with HPU Graphs.

 • module (torch.nn.Module) - The torch.nn.Module object to be cached.